Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Introduction

 \section{Introduction}

 The impact that the cognitive processes of organisms have on their movement is undeniable and ecologically important \cite{Fagan2013}.
-Cognitive processes, such as perception and memory, are unique features which distinguish the movement of animals from that of purely random movement, such as Brownian motion; similarly, the process of learning is a particularly unique feature which distinguishes merely directed movement, such as in anisotropic media \cite{Patlak1953} or aggregation of slime mold \cite{Keller1970}, from truly novel changes in behaviour and space use, a standard hallmark of learning\cite{ThrunPratt1998}.
+Cognitive processes, such as perception and memory, are unique features which distinguish the movement of animals from that of {non-living particles, such as atoms, molecules or projectiles}; similarly, the process of learning is a particularly unique feature which distinguishes merely directed movement, such as in anisotropic media \cite{Patlak1953} or aggregation of slime mould \cite{Keller1970}, from truly novel changes in behaviour and space use, a standard hallmark of learning \cite{ThrunPratt1998}.
 Without collecting and encoding information about the landscapes in which organisms live, many quintessential movement patterns, such as site fidelity and optimal foraging, would not manifest \cite{Fronhofer2013, van2009memory}.
 The apparent importance of cognition in animal movement processes warrants the development of mathematical models that incorporate these mechanisms \cite{smouse2010stochastic}.
-There already exist a number of reviews discussing the biological importance \cite{Fagan2013, Lewis2020}, validity of such inclusions, as well as possible mechanisms behind the acquisition and use of available information \cite{Spiegel2016}.
-An overarching treatment of knowledge-based movement models from a biological perspective is in preparation \cite{MemoryPrelim}. \textit{To the best of our knowledge, this review is the first effort to explore mathematical challenges in such considerations comprehensively.} It is also worth noting that with the dramatic increase in types and quantities of animal movement data, as well as the significant decrease and increase in cost and computational power, respectively, various statistical methods and stochastic modelling efforts (such as \textit{individual based models} \cite{DeAngelis2005}) have grown in their use and application in this field.
+There already exist a number of reviews discussing the biological importance \cite{Fagan2013, Lewis2021}, the validity of such inclusions, as well as possible mechanisms behind the acquisition and use of available information \cite{Spiegel2016}. {Furthermore}, with the dramatic increase in types and quantities of animal movement data, {and} the significant decrease and increase in cost and computational power, respectively, various statistical methods and stochastic modelling efforts (such as \textit{individual based models} \cite{DeAngelis2005}) have grown in their use and application in this field \cite{Wilmers2015, Williams2020}.
 Such models will not be considered here, but not for their lack of importance or validity.
-Reviews of such stochastic models with some focus on cognitive processes already exist \cite{smouse2010stochastic, Tang2010}, as well as at least one proposed ``standard protocol" to be used when considering such models in lieu of rigorous analytical techniques \cite{Grimm2006}.
+Reviews of stochastic models with some focus on cognitive processes already exist \cite{smouse2010stochastic, Tang2010}, as well as at least one proposed ``standard protocol" to be used when considering such models in lieu of rigorous analytical techniques \cite{Grimm2006}. {Recent works such as \cite{Potts2022b} provide some interesting insights into the connections between individual-based models and partial differential equations, but we do not elaborate further in this work.} {To the best of our knowledge, this review is the first effort to {comprehensively} explore mathematical challenges {in the study of cognitive animal movement via partial differential equations (PDEs)}.}